Jondolf/avian/README.md

 Bevy XPBD is a 2D and 3D physics engine based on Extended Position Based Dynamics (XPBD) for the [Bevy game engine](https://bevyengine.org/).

+XPBD is an improved variant of traditional position based dynamics.
+It provides unconditionally stable, time step independent and physically accurate simulations that use simple constraint projection to handle things like contacts, joints, and interactions between rigid bodies, soft bodies and fluids.

 ## Stability warning

 Bevy XPBD is in early development, and it has not been released on [crates.io](https://crates.io) yet.
 There are several stability and performance issues, missing features, and a lack of proper documentation, so for the time being, I recommend using alternatives like [bevy_rapier](https://github.com/dimforge/bevy_rapier) for any serious projects.